hannaklh/java-api-counter-workshop/README.md

 Extension 1: Can you make it so that you can get the knock-knock jokes to display line by line for a randomly chosen joke?
 How might you test this?

-Extension 2: Use the Spring Boot documentation/Internet searches to investigate returning error codes and your own message if they visit a non-existent endpoint.
+Extension 2: Use the Spring Boot documentation/Internet searches to investigate returning error codes and your own message if the user visits a non-existent endpoint.